“He has not one single redeeming feature; he is the only criminal I know of who does not have one single good point.”

 — William Pinkerton

-Born in 1867 in Tama County, Iowa to William A. and Eliza J. Logan, Harvey was the third of six children.
-When his father died, his mother moved the family to Dodson, Missouri, a small town just outside Kansas City.
+Born in 1867 in Tama County, Iowa, to William A. and Eliza J. Logan, Harvey was the third of six children.
+When his father died, his mother moved the family to Dodson, Missouri, a small town outside Kansas City.

 Unfortunately for the children, it wasn’t long before their mother also died in 1876.
 They then lived with their aunt and uncle, Lizzie and Hiram Lee.
-Not long after, Harvey moved with three of his brothers to Texas, where the young man first made his living breaking horses at the “Cross L Ranch” near Big Spring.
+Not long after, Harvey moved with three of his brothers to Texas, where he first made his living breaking horses at the “Cross L Ranch” near Big Spring.

-In 1883, at the age of 16, Logan rode with a cattle drive to Pueblo, Colorado where he was involved in a saloon brawl.
+In 1883, at the age of 16, Logan rode with a cattle drive to Pueblo, Colorado, where he was involved in a saloon brawl.
 To avoid the law, he headed to southern Wyoming.
-The next year, Harvey, along with brothers Johnnie and Lonnie were homesteading a horse ranch in Chouteau County, Montana just south of the Landusky Mining Camp.
+The following year, Harvey, along with brothers Johnnie and Lonnie, was homesteading a horse ranch in Chouteau County, Montana, just south of the Landusky Mining Camp.

 On October 2, 1894, Harvey and Johnnie Logan, along with their brother-in-law, Lee Self, got into an altercation with a neighbor named James Ross.
 As a result of the confrontation, Harvey found himself charged with assault with a deadly weapon.
 It was just the first of many incidents that would drive Logan into a life of outlawry.